ceph/ceph/doc/releases/jewel.rst

   * There have been many improvements to low-level repair tooling (ceph-objectstore-tool).
-  * The internal ObjectStore API has been significantly cleaned up in order to faciliate new storage backends like BlueStore.
+  * The internal ObjectStore API has been significantly cleaned up in order to facilitate new storage backends like BlueStore.

 - *RGW*: